PFF | The Palestine Film Foundation

 About us

-In addition to the annual festival, the Palestine Film Foundation coordinates a series of film and video related tours, special screenings and seminars throughout the year and across the country.
-These activities allow the Foundation to introduce innovative and important works of documentary and fiction to new audiences and to provide a forum for visiting artists to engage UKbased audiences with work that is otherwise seldom screened.
-In previous years, these activities have seen the Foundation cooperate with numerous universities, sixth form colleges, community centres and repertory cinemas across the UK.
+In addition to the annual festival, the PFF coordinates film and video related tours, special screenings and film linked seminars throughout the year and across the UK.
+These activities allow the PFF to introduce innovative and important works of documentary and fiction to new audiences and to provide a forum for visiting artists to engage UK audiences with work that is otherwise seldom screened.